garrettmatsuda/NUDM_Tech_Challenge/README.md

 https://drive.google.com/open?id=1jyzgY8YqgbSwkuutfAcMLXgOYmZmXBhg

+We will reach out and notify everyone who submits to present.
+We're anticipating that we will have time for all submissions to present on Friday!

 # Final Presentations

 Final presentations should explain and demonstrate how your solution works and how it addresses your chosen problem.
 No slide deck is necessary, however if you may use them.